galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 title: "Installing the Galasa plug-in"
 ---

+Galasa is available for distribution as a zip file, which contains the Eclipse plugin, and necessary Maven artifacts and Docker images for local running.
+This distribution allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.
+Once the distribution is downloaded from <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Aqua</a>, the Galasa plug-in can be installed by following the relevant instructions in the *Installing the Galasa plug-in* section of this page.

+Users with access to Maven Central, Eclipse Marketplace and Docker Hub can install Galasa directly from `https://p2.galasa.dev/` by following the relevant instructions in the *Installing the Galasa plug-in* section of this page.

 Galasa installations can vary in complexity depending on the context in which it is used.
 Invariably though, all first-time installations begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in from a known update site.
 The Galasa plug-in is accompanied by Galasa SimBank - a demonstration application - which sits on top of a very small middleware layer called SimPlatform (you may see its name in some console messages, but you will otherwise not need to interact with SimPlatform).

 <!-- Later, you are likely to want to enhance your test capabilities and exploit Galasa's ability to integrate with automated CI/CD pipelines and a Kubernetes or equivalent container orchestration environment.
 Other similar but more complex scenarios are also possible, and may be required if your situation demands it. -->